 - Economy Secondary Academic Schools- focuses on social studies, economics, home economics and psychology subjects

 - Upper Secondary Academic Schools for Science: Such schools emphasize on subjects such as, biology, physics, environmental sciences and chemistry.

 - Upper Secondary Academic Schools: Specialising in music and fine arts.

 Courses of study in the upper level of academic secondary schools are of four years and come to an end with a final examination.
 Student after passing the final exam receive the Certificate of Secondary Education called Reifeprufung-Certificate or Matura

 At this level, student can go for post-secondary VET colleges (also called as, Akademien) [ISCED 5B] and post-secondary VET courses [ISCED 5B], Universities of applied sciences [ISCED 5A], University of Teacher education or Universities [ISCED 5A].
 University of Applied Sciences and universities, offer three-year Bachelor degree programs, and one-to-two-year Master degree programs.
 At University of applied sciences, students can be enrolled in diploma studies, where graduates are awarded the Dipl.FH degree.
 Students completing a Master program or a diploma study are eligible to enroll in doctoral studies at universities [ISCED 6].

 Continuing Education and Training

-The Austrian Continiuing vocational education and training (CVET) requires an initial vocational training (IVET) and is taught at schools, Higher Education Institutions, non-profit CVET institutions, private providers, etc.
+The Austrian Continuing Vocational Education and Training (CVET) requires an Initial Vocational Training (IVET) and is taught at schools, Higher Education Institutions, non-profit CVET institutions, private providers, etc.